eDO-community/eDO_control/README.md

 You should first see a `JOINT_UNCALIBRATED` warning message and then the explanations for the calibration procedure.
 Follow the instructions every time you see `Calibrating joint X`, press left and right arrow keys to align the joint center marker and press Enter to switch to the next joint.

-Go on wth the entire calibration before continuing.
+Go on with the entire calibration before continuing.

 ### 2. Bring up the action server and the joint state publisher
 ```